-If you think it is important to allow the class to see a resource on an internet site, either bring a zip drive, or arrange it so that you will be able to access it quickly from the computer in the classroom.
+If you think it is important to allow the class to see the resource (i.e. internet site), please let me know.
 The sharing does not have to be overly formal.
 You will take 5-10 minutes to give an overview of your resource or to share it.
 We will discuss the implications of the resource as a class.
+There should be no more than two people sharing in any class.

 - d.
 Keep a weekly journal that includes your thoughts about the professorship.
 This journal is for your use so that you can write a reflective paper about your perceptions of the professoriate before you took this course and after you completed most of the course.
 Use the journal to reflect on the topics that will be in the paper.
 In a typed, double-spaced paper of 10-20 pages in length (double-spaced) reflect and analyze the content of this class.
 Include a discussion of the topics we have studied (i.e, faculty roles, work life, career paths, diversity, student behavior, international issues and issues of concern) in terms of what was the most meaningful learning or valuable reading, experience, etc. Conclude with an assessment of how what you have learned in this course may affect your job seeking upon graduation.
 Share how your ideas have changed as a result of being in this course.
 Some of the information in the paper will be orally presented to the class in session 15.
-The paper will be due 12/2- 25 points - e.
+The paper will be due 4/25. - e.
 Sign up to receive information from the web site Inside Higher Education.
 We will discuss any pertinent issues from this website each week in our classes.
 This is to help you become familiar with the site and with what is happening in higher education.
 We will discuss the issues presented as relevant.